 - Use your table of contents or teacher guide to know what topics were covered successfully and which ones remain incomplete.

-- Fill in any gaps with library books, supplemental websites, educational TV shows, or topical resources from CurrClick.
+- Fill in any gaps with library books, supplemental websites, and educational TV shows.

 - Look for free or inexpensive alternatives to get you through until your new school year begins.